aungphyoeko/online-quiz-apk-prac/README.md

 # online-quiz-apk-prac
 This project is for my educational purpose.
-Practicing php by developing online student quiz system
+Practicing php by developing online quiz taking system

--Login system must be present and secured by password.

--Ability to save the answer given by the candidate along with the question.

--Answer checking system should be available.

--Could Update Profile

--Log out after the over.

--Admin Panel
+My objectives are

+-Student Login / Logout
+-Student can edit their profile
+-MCQ and True/False questions for each quiz
+-Ability to score each answer.
+-Students can review the quiz they have taken -Instructor can add/remove quiz

+First Import /database/students_login_database.sql
+Then edit your database hostname, username, password in /database/databasesetup.php